semgrep/semgrep-docs/docs/experiments/taint-labels.md

             requires: INPUT
             label: EVIL
     ```
-    Combine labels using `requires` key.
+    Combine labels using the `requires` key.
 To combine labels, use Python Boolean operators.
 For example: `requires: LABEL1 and not LABEL2`.

 3. Use the `requires` key to restrict a taint sink in the same way as source:
     ```yaml